Email us to receive information about school field trips ([email protected]).

 Field Trip Activities

-- Tour of the museum (including our Mineral Collection, Florida Room and the Underground World)
+- Tour of the Museum (including the Mineral Collection, Florida Room and Underground World)

 Field Trip Logistics

 - Scheduling: Because we have a limited number of mornings for field trips during the school year, it is best to plan as early as possible.
-You may call or email the museum to make arrangements at 386-822-7330 or firstname.lastname@example.org.
+You may contact the museum to make arrangements at 386-822-7330 or by email, [email protected]

-- Museum Gift Shop: An extension of our educational mission, the museum's gift shop has inexpensive minerals and rocks (as low as 50 cents), handmade jewelry, books and scientific/educational toys.
+- Museum Gift Shop: An extension of our educational mission, the museum's gift shop has inexpensive minerals and rocks, handmade jewelry, books and scientific/educational toys.
 Teachers/organizers may choose whether or not to have the gift shop open after educational programming.

 - Lunch on the Grounds: There are wooden picnic tables on the grounds for picnic lunches.
 Larger groups (40 to 60) may also want to bring picnic blankets or towels.
 The museum will provide trash cans and recycling receptacles.
 On rainy and extremely cold days, we will move our visitors to the porches of the museum and/or inside the adjacent Rinker Environmental Learning Center.